involk-secure-1609/chat_app1/README.md

 There are still a few errors currently with the WebRTC part, mainly when the video call ends but i will fix it soon.
 The app also verifies your email using NodeMailer.

-Apart from this i have also hosted the app using DOCKER and have also written tests for my API calls in my server.
+Apart from this i have also hosted the app using DOCKER and have also written tests for my API calls in my server using VITEST.

 ### Prerequisites